sigurd-ss/fig2pov/README.md

 cube.UserData.povray.Texture = 'T_Stone21';
 ```
 'T_Stone21' is one of the many texture recognized by Povray.
 A full list can be found in xxxx, including stone, wood, metal, glass, ... finishes.
-Once the structure 'povray' with field 'TexTure' is added to cube, fig2pov can be called to generate the povray script:
+Once the structure 'povray' with field 'Texture' is added to cube, fig2pov can be called to generate the povray script:
 ```
 fig2pov(gca, 'cube.pov')
 ```